 This course is designed to offer students the opportunity to apply critical thinking and clinical judgments to the health care of the childbearing family from a holistic and humanistic perspective.
 Students integrate theories of nursing, family, systems, role, development, and communications and apply them to childbearing families.
 Nursing process, research, and ethical professional standards are applied to normal and high-risk childbearing families in various settings.
 Students critically analyze health care needs and resources of multicultural childbearing families and the ability of the health care system to meet those needs.
 Health assessment, health promotion, disease prevention, and management of normal and high-risk conditions in the prenatal, intrapartum, and postpartum periods will be the focus.
 The course is designed for students to examine the impact of the nursing perspective in an interdisciplinary approach to health care.
 The clinical portion of this course is designed to offer students the opportunity to apply theory, nursing process, critical thinking, and to develop psychomotor skills related to the care of women and neonates.
-Course fee: \$30 (Fall 2018) \$35 (Fall 2019) Lab fee: \$30
+Course Fee: \$35 (Fall 2020) \$40 (Fall 2021) \$40 (Fall 2022) Lab fee: \$30 requisite: N3521, N3523, N3526, N3526B

-Prerequisites: N3511, N3515, N3515B, N3517, N3540
+Prerequisites: N3511, N3515, N3515B, N3517, N3540 Co-